-Those words created hope for me, and asking a lot of questions.
+Those words created hope for me, and brought opportunity.
+So I just started asking a lot of questions.
 I'm at this age now, and there's a lot of knowledge I've absorbed over the years, and I want to share it.